department-of-veterans-affairs/abd-vro/service-python/assess_claim_dc7101/README.md

 [RabbitMQ](https://www.rabbitmq.com/)

 ### RabbitMQ configuration
-The application connects to rabbitMQ with the binding key `7101`.
+The application connects to RabbitMQ with the binding key `7101`.
 Claims are sent to the `health-assess-exchange` and are routed by VASRD code.

 ### Event object validation
 Incoming messages are validated by Cerberus to avoid container shutdown from unexpected exceptions.